 As part of the initial steps of speaking in front of the group you can make your first public introduction very brief and eventually expand on what you say the next time you decide to talk in front of the group.
 A short introduction can help you get your feet wet and adjust to how it feels to talk at meetings.

-Understanding the Purpose of Sharing in AA
+Understanding the Purpose of Sharing in Malibu AA Meetings

 As you take steps to increase your comfort level with speaking it can also be helpful to understand what speaking at AA Meeting is all about.
 It is not the same as a public performance or a presentation where you will be judged on your effectiveness.
 In fact, no one in the audience will judge you because they are all going through many of the same feelings and want to support you no matter what.